Health Science Online Program FAQ

 Q: How quickly can I expect my instructor to answer any question I may have?

-A: Your instructor will respond to your questions within 24 hours of receiving your message sent through Blackboard or email.
+A: Our instructors strive to respond to your questions within 24 hours of receiving your message sent through Blackboard or email.
+It will take no longer than 48 hours for an instructor to respond to your message.
 If for some reason they are traveling or this may be an issue, you will be notified by your professor in advance.

 Q: If needed, am I allowed to take a break from the health science program?